 Harry Spaight:

 Linda, it’s an honor to be here.
 And I appreciate your attitude about podcasting.
 And I’m sure we’re going to have some fun today.
-So the short version of me is that I used to be a did mission work in places like Russia and Berlin, Germany, and a couple of years in the Dominican Republic.
+So the short version of me is that I used to be I did mission work in places like Russia and Berlin, Germany, and a couple of years in the Dominican Republic.
 I got into sales.
 As a former missionary, typically not a lot of companies hiring that resume.
 So I pleaded and begged apparently, and someone felt sorry for me.
 But what ended up happening is after I was failing mightily in a sales bullpen for a number of months, I eventually started to get it that I could sell coming from a place of service.
 That would be my differentiator.
-And things started to click and I built a nice career, helped a lot of sales people over the years because I eventually rose to becoming a VP of sales for a fortune 500 company.
+And things started to click and I built a nice career, helped a lot of salespeople over the years because I eventually rose to becoming a VP of sales for a fortune 500 company.
 Everything was based on coming from a place of service.
 And I’m just here to help others to feel that selling can be clean and happy without feeling gross and icky as some people describe it.
 How does that?

 Linda Fanaras: